Cal Academy Herpetology Collection

 What you need to know

-The public-facing exhibits in the Academy’s rainforest dome and aquarium feature live specimens connected to the research collection: poison dart frogs, chameleons, snakes, and the Academy’s famous albino alligator, Claude.
-The connection between what you see alive in the exhibits and the 315,000 preserved specimens being studied in the back rooms gives the experience an extra dimension if you know it’s there.
+The public-facing exhibits in the Academy’s rainforest dome and aquarium feature live reptiles and amphibians connected to the research collection: poison dart frogs, chameleons, snakes, and the Academy’s albino alligator, Claude.

 The Academy occasionally offers behind-the-scenes tours that include access to the research collections.
 These are ticketed events and sell out quickly.
-If you can get one, you’ll see rows of specimen jars stretching to the ceiling.
-It’s a very different experience from the public galleries.
+If you get one, you’ll see rows of specimen jars stretching to the ceiling.

 Visiting